 “Watershed Management: Preservation, Conservation, Mitigation” is the subject of a public forum from 7 to 8:30 p.m.
-Thursday, June 10, in Memorial Ballroom, Hall Campus Center, at Lynchburg College.
+Thursday, June 10, in Memorial Ballroom, Hall Campus Center, at University of Lynchburg.

-The forum is sponsored by The Center for Water Quality at Lynchburg College, directed by Tom Shahady, associate professor of environmental science.
+The forum is sponsored by The Center for Water Quality at University of Lynchburg, directed by Tom Shahady, associate professor of environmental science.

 Three speakers will address the following topics:

 - “The Blackwater Creek Watershed Management Plan: Community Goals,” Tom Shahady

 - “Our Changing Forests,” Mike Santucci, Virginia Department of Forestry

 - “A Perspective from Lynchburg City Council,” City Councilman Randy Nelson